Get a quote

 Don’t be deterred from packing oddly shaped items.
 From curling irons to shoe racks to patio décor, oddly shaped articles are part of our lives.
 Group similar objects together to make it easy when unpacking.
 Save your larger boxes for these belongings, and angle the tallest pieces in the box first.
 Then, fill the remaining space with related possessions, and fill empty space with newspaper or packing peanuts to prevent shifting.

 To collect and restrain those pesky hangers, stack them before looping a rubber band around the hooks.
 Don’t forget to fill the extra spaces in the box between the hangers with small or soft items such as scarves or socks.
 Reserving soft items for boxes you are filling with fragile items can serve as protection and reduce the need for packing fillers.

-Wondering how AMJ Campbell can make your move a little more hassle-free?
-Read our blog to learn five moving tips that will make your life easier and contact a location near you to find out more about our packing services.
+Contact a location near you to find out more about our packing services.
 Keep in mind that professional movers have the experience and knowledge of how best to move the larger, more awkwardly shaped items.